How Beacons can Transform Event Management and Trade Shows

-When it comes to trade shows or concerts, one of the best uses of mobile apps is floor maps.
+One of the best uses of mobile apps is floor maps when it comes to trading shows or concerts.
 Beacons are a great way of telling your attendees where they are and directing them to their desired locations within the venue.
-For example, users can be sent notifications about a session that is about to commence, when they walk by the session hall.
-This is a great way to foster engagement during the conference while making sure attendees get the maximum out of a particular event.
+For example, users can be sent notifications about a session about to commence when they walk by the session hall.
+This is a great way to foster engagement during the conference while ensuring attendees get the maximum out of a particular event.

-With access to real-time statistics, beacons even recognize hotspots and alerts organizers about locations that are overcrowded and more prone to security breaches.
+With access to real-time statistics, beacons even recognize hotspots and alerts organizers about overcrowded locations and more prone to security breaches.

 6. Content Delivery

 Most attendees at an event flock behind presenters for a copy of the presentation slides or end up waiting for weeks for the content to arrive in their inbox.
 You can avoid this long, taxing wait by using Beacons to recognize attendees at the session and automatically deliver slides, ebooks, etc., during or immediately after the session.